Joe’s Blog: Cold air moderates this week (MON-10/30)

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-There will be occasional cold fronts in this flow…one coming tomorrow…then one on Friday night and then perhaps early next week and this will be a dry pattern into the weekend and perhaps next Monday…rain chances may increase a bit after that.
+There will be occasional cold fronts in this flow with one coming tomorrow and then one on Friday night, and then perhaps early next week and this will be a dry pattern into the weekend and perhaps next Monday.
+Rain chances may increase a bit after that.

-This morning we’ve started at least at 25° and that makes today the 1st day with a hard freeze in the region as a whole…and effectively the growing season has now come to an end regionwide.
+This morning we’ve started at least at 25° and that makes today the first day with a hard freeze in the region as a whole, and effectively the growing season has now come to an end regionwide.
 There were snowflakes out there yesterday that were more of a curiosity than anything else really.
-KCI didn’t get any of the snow though yesterday.
-There was a brief 1-2 hour wintry mix though on Saturday night though.
+KCI didn’t get any of the snow though, and there was a brief 1-2 hour wintry mix though on Saturday night.

 Nationally this morning you can see the extent of the chillier air gripping much of the country.